Fraunces Tavern, Manhattan and US

 La Loma Lobster plate

-La Loma Del Sabor Restaurante – This was the first place I ate in the Guasacate/Salinas area and was always happy to return.
+La Loma Del Sabor Restaurante – This La Loma was the first place I ate in the Guasacate/Salinas area and was always happy to return.
 The banana con leches were so good I would ask for 2 every time.
 The menu offered many good options and were more of a locally known spot.
 They aren’t on the main beach road but on the main highway.
 They are on Instagram too. https://www.instagram.com/la_loma_del_sabor/

-La Tica #2 – This place is located at the end of the road and everyone knows Jessica.
+La Tica #2 – This place is located at the south end of the beach road and everyone knows Jessica.
 She is super cool and besides being the hostess that holds down the hostel she is the cook that manages the nightly BBQ on the grill outside that is a big hit for everyone in the neighborhood.
-They offer none meat, chicken, cow or fish options along with a plate full of salad and potato star things.
+They offer non meat, chicken, cow or fish options along with a plate full of salad and potato star things.
 The nights they offered Dorado as the fish option were my favorites.
 This place is just good all around.
-Not sure why Trip Advisor has the ratings it does but you can be assured Jessica has got it handled.
-Eat, drink, surf, sleep and be happy. https://www.instagram.com/explore/locations/1025477827/la-tica-playa-guasacate-popoyo-nicaragua/
+Not sure why Trip Advisor shows the ratings it does but you can be assured Jessica has got it handled.
+Eat, drink, surf, sleep and be happy here. https://www.instagram.com/explore/locations/1025477827/la-tica-playa-guasacate-popoyo-nicaragua/

 Magnific Rock – This place is an awesome location perched on the point above the surf break and when the waves are firing this place would be the bar where the judges would be sitting.
-It is priced more on the higher end of the scale like a couple others on this list but what you get in return is worth the extra couple dollars when you are enjoying the coffee in the am or a refreshing drink at sunset. https://magnificrock.com/drink-dine/magnific-rock-cafe/
+It is priced more on the higher end of the scale, as are a couple others on this list, but what you get in return is worth the extra couple dollars when you are enjoying the coffee in the am while taking in the view or a refreshing drink at sunset. https://magnificrock.com/drink-dine/magnific-rock-cafe/

 Restaurant Kathere Abierto – This one you may have to keep an eye out for as I don’t remember seeing a sign and it looks like it’s part of something else.
 It is located on the main beach road right next to and on the north side of Vibra Guesthouse.
 The patio, which from the street you enter the center, runs sort of parallel to the road with the kitchen counter towards the back of the patio away from the street.
-This place can seem odd at first but be cool, act patient and enjoy the food.
+This place can seem odd at first but be patient and enjoy the food.
 Trying to get fancy or act touristy will not help.
 The menu is typical Nicaraguan food and is done properly.
 We ate here on several occasions and one night I enjoyed the fish special which was called like citrus fish or primo fish or something like that and it was worth every penny.

-PIZZA – there are a couple of places you can find pizzas in town and all are pretty good.
+PIZZA – There are a couple of pizza places in town and all are pretty good.
 On the main beach road you will hear about pizza night and just follow the crowd.
 It can get crowded and you can wait an hour or they could even run out as once happened to us.

 Club Surf Popoyo – https://www.clubdelsurf.com/ Good Italian in a chill spot.

-Viento Este Popoyo – https://www.instagram.com/viento.este.popoyo/?hl=en Popular pizza nights.
+Viento Este Popoyo – https://www.instagram.com/viento.este.popoyo/?hl=en Popular on pizza nights.

 Farther away from the beach is Mad Dog’s Pizza.
 They are kind of located in a spot by themselves but follow the sign and you’ll easily find it.
 The owner is a nice guy and they had a pretty cool set up where we watched 2 periods of the NHL Stanley Cup Finals.
 The food was good, the beer was cold and the hospitality was genuine. https://www.facebook.com/maddognicaragua/